 I’m a big fan of redeeming Aeroplan miles for travel on Star Alliance partners, as it’s a program I use all the time.
 Aeroplan has a solid website, reasonable fees, excellent redemption rates, and doesn’t impose surcharges on many partner awards.

 I love redeeming Aeroplan miles on Turkish Airlines

-Do you plan on buying Aeroplan miles for as little as $0.01 USD each?
+Do you plan on buying Aeroplan miles with this promotion?